-Last updated on March 27th, 2019
+Last updated on August 16th, 2019

 For some, a Winter in Minnesota is one of dread.
 The blizzards, epic cold weather and of course road conditions.
 When I think of a Minnesota winter, I think of all the fun you can have on the snow.
 Like taking a sled or tube and hurtling down a hill at top speeds, building a snowman or having a snowball fight.
 Or warm up with a nice hot chocolate by the fireplace.
 Any way you enjoy the season, it is one of my favorite times to be in Minnesota.
-To get you into the spirit of winter, here are 28 different activities to keep you busy all season round.
+To get you into the spirit of winter, here are 28 different things to do to keep you busy all season round.

 28 Ideas to keep you busy this Minnesota Winter

 The Sandstone Ice Festival is celebrating its 15 years.
 Brave the elements and give it a try.
 You don’t have to wait for the festival to start climbing.
 Give it a try through REI and other outfitters.

 The fishing doesn’t stop when the lakes freeze over here, give Ice Fishing a try.
 The largest festival is held in Mille Lacs Fishing for Ducks competition with a grand prize of $20,000 in cash.

 Speed over the fresh snow with a Snowmobile.
 The DNR has a great list of trails to check out.
 If you don’t own one, you can rent one at a few different places around the state, including Brainerd and the Twin Cities.

 The Ice Castle in Minnesota just moved to Excelsior this year.
 They have built an amazing experience you don’t want to miss out on, filled with ice slides, tunnels and lights.
 The Saint Paul Winter Carnival likes to create their own too but theirs you can just view from the outside.